Cinnamon Roll Icing Recipe

 Personally I think the cinnamon roll icing is the best part.
 Because a naked cinnamon roll is just no way to eat one.

-But I’m also going to show you how to make a quick and easy cinnamon roll glaze without cream cheese that I use on my sourdough cinnamon rolls or my quick 1 hour cinnamon rolls.
+I use this version on my sourdough cinnamon rolls or my quick 1 hour cinnamon rolls.
 Just in case you don’t have any on hand or don’t prefer it.

 Here are the ingredients (for the full recipe and amounts scroll to the bottom for the recipe card).

 - Butter – I like to use unsalted butter, but salted butter can also be used.
-Cream cheese icing will use softened butter.
-A cinnamon roll glaze without cream cheese will use melted butter.
+This recipe will use melted butter.

 - Confectioners sugar – Or known as powdered sugar or icing sugar.
 You an always make your own powdered sugar in a food processor!